 GCA is an autoimmune disease in which the body’s immune system mistakenly attacks the person’s own tissue.
 Autoimmune diseases in general are poorly understood.
 They tend to run in families, but not so much that we can say they’re inherited or genetic diseases.
 Many doctors believe it takes a combination of predisposing genes and environmental factors to trigger the condition.

-Early symptoms of GCA include fever, weakness, and weight loss, which may come on suddenly.
+Early symptoms of GCA include fever, weakness, sweating, and weight loss, which may come on suddenly.
 These symptoms may go on to the classic symptoms of GCA, such as: